gorioli/kpong/README.md

 kpong
 =====

-The best pong game ever in pure javascript for mobile devices
+The knushka_pong game in pure javascript for mobile devices